ibm-cloud-docs/containers/cs_apps.md

  Two of the portable IP addresses, one public and one private, is used for the [Ingress controller](#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster by using a public route.
 4 portable public and 4 private IP addresses can be used to expose apps by [creating a load balancer service](#cs_apps_public_load_balancer).

 **Note:** Portable public IP addresses are charged on a monthly basis.
 If you choose to remove portable public IP addresses after your cluster is provisioned, you still have to pay the monthly charge, even if you used them only for a short amount of time.

+1. Create a Kubernetes service configuration file that is named `myservice.yaml` and define a service of type `LoadBalancer` with a dummy load balancer IP address.
+The following example uses the IP address 1.1.1.1 as the load balancer IP address.

+    ```
+    apiVersion: v1
+    kind: Service
+    metadata:
+      labels:
+        run: myservice
+      name: myservice
+      namespace: default
+    spec:
+      ports:
+      - port: 80
+        protocol: TCP
+        targetPort: 80
+      selector:
+        run: myservice
+      sessionAffinity: None
+      type: LoadBalancer
+      loadBalancerIP: 1.1.1.1
+    ```
+    {: codeblock}

+2. Create the service in your cluster.

+    ```
+    kubectl apply -f myservice.yaml
+    ```
+    {: pre}

+3. Inspect the service.

+    ```
+    kubectl describe service myservice
+    ```
+    {: pre}

+    **Note:** The creation of this service fails because the Kubernetes master cannot find the specified load balancer IP address in the Kubernetes config map.
+When you run this command, you can see the error message and the list of available public IP addresses for the cluster.

+    ```
+    Error on cloud load balancer a8bfa26552e8511e7bee4324285f6a4a for service default/myservice with UID 8bfa2655-2e85-11e7-bee4-324285f6a4af: Requested cloud provider IP 1.1.1.1 is not available.
+The following cloud provider IPs are available: <list_of_IP_addresses>
+    ```
+    {: screen}